Cumuluz Translate Implementation Guide

 POST /fhir/r4/$validate

-This endpoint validates an R4 resource against a requested target profile.
+This endpoint validates an R4 resource against a requested target profile and returns a FHIR OperationOutcome.

 The service validates on the R4 side only.
 It does not expose source-side STU3 validation as part of the public contract.